PGS-dev/tslint/README.md

 PGS standard tslint rules.

 In `tslint-angular` directory there are general rules for any angular 2+ projects.
+(Rxjs rules are for v.6+ so might be removed for lower versions)

 In `tslint-other` directory there are general rules for any kind of projects.